qewer33/Exquisite/README.md

 ### Usage

 The default shortcut is `CTRL + ALT + D` but it can be configured from `System Settings > Shortcuts > KWin Scripts > Exquisite`.
-Click a window and click a layout box on the Exquisite window to place that window in that layout.
+Click on a window and click a layout box on the Exquisite window to place that window in that layout.
 You can do this for multiple windows and close the Exquisite window when you're done (by the close button on the top right or by pressing the shortcut keys).

 https://user-images.githubusercontent.com/69015181/178298525-5c9ac287-b9d0-42da-9011-152f8e858d65.mp4